Siegfried S. Hecker

 Siegfried S. Hecker (born October 2, 1943) is an American metallurgist and nuclear scientist.
-He served as Director of the Los Alamos National Laboratory from 1986 to 1997 and is now affiliated with Stanford University, where he is research professor emeritus in the Department of Management Science and Engineering in the School of Engineering, and senior fellow emeritus at the Freeman Spogli Institute for International Studies.
+He served as Director of Los Alamos National Laboratory from 1986 to 1997 and is now affiliated with Stanford University, where he is research professor emeritus in the Department of Management Science and Engineering in the School of Engineering, and senior fellow emeritus at the Freeman Spogli Institute for International Studies.
 During this time, he was also elected a member of the National Academy of Engineering (1988) for outstanding research on plutonium and the forming of materials, and for leadership in developing energy and weapons systems.

 Biography

 Early life

-Hecker's parents came from Sarajevo, Bosnia and were moved during World War II to Tomaszew, Poland, where Hecker was born.
+Hecker's parents came from Sarajevo, Bosnia, and were moved during World War II to Tomaszew, Poland, where Hecker was born.
 When his father had not returned from the war at the Eastern Front, his mother remarried and settled in Rottenmann, Austria.
 The family emigrated from Styria to the US in 1956.